jessicarush/javascript-notes/operators.md

 ```

 This concept is also referred to as short-circuit evaluation.
 Remember that logical operators are processed from left to right and processing will stop as soon as there is a result.
 Since we know that with the `||` operator, if the first condition is `true` then it doesn't need to check the rest, programmers will often put the code *most likely to return true first*.
 Similarly with the `&&` operator, to place anything likely to be `false` first.

+## Keyword operators

+There are a number of keyword operators in javascript which test various things for example:

+`new` - The new operator turns a function call into a constructor call and creates an instance of a the constructor.
+`instanceof` -  The instanceof operator determines whether an object is an instance of another object.
+It tests whether the prototype property of a constructor appears anywhere in the prototype chain of an object.
+`typeof` - The typeof operator determines the type of a given object.
+`delete` - The delete operator deletes a property from an object.
+`in` - The in operator determines whether an object has a given property.
+`void` - The void operator discards an expression's return value.